INQUIRELAB/7nm-FinFet-Spiking-Neuron-Simulations/README.md

 ## The XSchem Environment 🎨

 The Xschem environment is designed for effective schematic development and spice simulations.
-It supports simulation of circuits with up to **114 variables** using NGSpice BSIM-CMG integration.
+It supports simulation of transistors with up to **114 variables** using NGSpice BSIM-CMG integration.

 ### Key Components: